dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 ETS had broken the problem down into 18 individual test vignettes.
 Each would require a CAD-like GUI application that the candidate would use to express his or her solution.
 A separate scoring application would take in the solutions and produce scores.

 My partner, Jim Newkirk, and I realized that these 36 applications had vast amounts of similarity.
 The 18 GUI apps all used similar gestures and mechanisms.
 The 18 scoring applications all used the same mathematical techniques.
 Given these shared elements, Jim and I were determined to develop a reusable framework for all 36 applications.
-Indeed, we sold this idea to ETS by saying that we’d spend a long time working on the first application, but then the rest would just pop out every few weeks.
+Indeed, we sold this idea to ETS by saying that we'd spend a long time working on the first application, but then the rest would just pop out every few weeks.

 At this point you should be face-palming or banging your head on this book.
 Those of you who are old enough may remember the「reuse」promise of OO.
 We were all convinced, back then, that if you just wrote good clean object-oriented C++ code, you would just naturally produce lots and lots of reusable code.